Peter Russell (fashion designer): London career

 in 1931.
 In 1937 he moved again to 2 Carlos Place, Mayfair – one of the most fashionable quarters of London.
 Russell specialised in sporty suits and simple gowns.

-His chief assistant, Scottish-born Isa Macdonald, had studied at Chelsea School of Art and over time rose to become business manager and director – The Sydney Morning Herald described her as a key player, saying: "Miss Macdonald dominates the House of Peter Russell".
-The house also employed Michael Sherard – who would later set up his own successful couture house – as an assistant before the war.
+His chief assistant, Scottish-born Isa Macdonald, had studied at Chelsea School of Art and over time rose to become business manager and director – the Sydney Morning Herald described her as a key player, saying: "Miss Macdonald dominates the House of Peter Russell".
+The house also employed Michael Sherard – who would later set up his own successful couture house – as an assistant before World War II.